guustgoossens/python_ds_kaggle/docs/journal/post_sprint1_experiments.md

 Non-churners days_active: mean=35.6, max=50
 ```

-When a user churns on day 10, they only have ~10 days of data.
+When a user churns on Sprint 10, they only have ~10 days of data.
 The model learned "low activity = churner" which is **tautological** in training but meaningless in test.

 ### Evidence of Leakage
 ```